BRMatt/phpnw11-making-your-views-stupid/notes.md

 Simple code is good code.  it's easy to write, easy to debug and easy to maintain.

-Nowadays a lot of projects follow the MVC design pattern to try and keep things as DRY as possible, but back in the day, everything was thrown together in a huge mess.
+What do I mean by simple?
+I mean keeping your templates as isolated as possible from your PHP code.

+# PHP is a programming language

+The more you mix markup with logic the harder it is to adapt your system down the line.

+Anyone who's watched a couple of PHP projects over the past decade will realise this.

+# ASAP ASAP ASAP

+In the beginning PHP (aka Personal Homepage Tools) was a tool for creating dynamic websites as quickly as possible.
+As we all know, the more you rush things, the more mistakes you make.

-After a while people start realising that trying to do business logic in the middle of their template isn't the greatest of ideas, especially when the client wants the site to be redesigned.
+After a while people started realising that trying to do business logic in the middle of a template isn't the greatest of ideas, especially when you need to maintain the project!

-So when template languages such as Smarty come along promising to end all those problems people naturally jump on the bandwagon.

-Unfortunately Smarty doesn't really solve the problem as it's essentially PHP with a funky syntax.
-Sure, the business logic is /partially/ separated from presentation logic, but there's still a lot of stuff left in there.
-Hell, you can even embed php within the smarty templates, thus removing any theoretical benefit of using Smarty.
+# Smarty

+After a while templating languages come along promising to make life easier by keeping the two domains separate... except that it doesn't!

+You end up refactoring some of the logic out of your templates but because Smarty's syntax is basically a funky version of PHP's you still get logic creeping into the templates.

+Hell, you can even embed PHP in Smarty templates, thus eliminating any possible benefit!

+#MVC

 Finally, MVC makes its way into the PHP ecosphere.
 People are told to take business logic out of their views and controllers and put it in their models.